Agriculture Loans

 Options Available:

-• Fixed rates available up to 30 years
+• Fixed rates are available up to 30 years

-• Adjustable rates available in 3, 5, 7, 10-year periods, based on applicable Treasury-Bill Rate Guidelines:
+• Adjustable rates available in 3, 5, 7, and 10-year periods, based on applicable Treasury-Bill Rate Guidelines:

 • Loan-to-value ratio of up to 80% on purchase or construction